Analysis: Why Apple has chips for iPhones while Ford got caught short

 Apple expects the problems to mostly affect iPads and Macs - two product lines that have sold well as work-from-home tools during the pandemic but whose sales are a fraction of Apple’s cash cow, the iPhone.
 Ford, by contrast, is facing production shutdowns for its most profitable product, the F-150 pickup.

 In cases where advanced chip production technology faces bottlenecks, semiconductor firms are finding some ways to mitigate them.
-Advanced Micro Devices Inc (AMD.O) on Tuesday raised its annual sales targets, with CEO Lisa Su saying the company saw no problems in secure the supplies needed to meet the targets. read more
+Advanced Micro Devices Inc on Tuesday raised its annual sales targets, with CEO Lisa Su saying the company saw no problems in secure the supplies needed to meet the targets.

 To address a shortage in so-called “substrates” - a substance used to help put delicate silicon chips into tougher packaging so they can be placed on circuit boards inside electronic devices - she said AMD invested money into its substrate suppliers to secure dedicated capacity.